Jerry Lawler: Sporadic appearances, feud with Tazz, and departure (1999–2001)

 Lawler during this period would continue commentating and rarely wrestled for the WWF.
 He wrestled between 1999 and 2001 mainly in house shows.
 On June 22, 2000, he made an appearance on SmackDown! teaming with The Kat to defeat Dean Malenko and Terri Runnels.
 This would be the first time in two years he wrestled on WWF television.
 A week later, he defeated Malenko on Raw.

 He would turn face by 2000 (while wrestling).
 This began when Lawler surprisingly attacked Tazz when Tazz started bullying Jim Ross, thus beginning a feud with Tazz.
 At SummerSlam on August 27, Lawler wrestled Tazz in defense of Ross, and defeated him.
 At Unforgiven on September 24, he lost to Tazz in a Leather Strap match.
 Also, Lawler feuded with Tazz's partner Raven until January 2001.

 With the creation of the XFL in 2001, Lawler was given the job as an announcer for the new football league.
 Lawler claims that he never wanted to announce for the XFL (he would admit on-air that he knew and cared almost nothing about the sport), but that he agreed to it after McMahon and Kevin Dunn asked him.

-In February 2001, Lawler's then-wife Stacy "the Kat" Carter was involved in a storyline where Right to Censor (RTC), a group of wrestlers purportedly wanting to rein in the vulgarity of the "Attitude Era," during which she demanded equal time for the "right for nudity".
+In February 2001, Lawler's then-wife Stacy "The Kat" Carter was involved in a storyline where Right to Censor (RTC), a group of wrestlers purportedly wanting to rein in the vulgarity of the "Attitude Era," during which she demanded equal time for the "right for nudity".
 RTC's leader Steven Richards offered a match with Lawler at No Way Out on February 25.
-If Lawler won, Kat got naked and if Richards won, Kat became RTC property.
+If Lawler won, The Kat would get naked and if Richards won, The Kat would become RTC property.
 Richards won the match at No Way Out.
 The next night, Lawler teamed with the APA (Bradshaw and Faarooq) as they defeated Right to Censor members Bull Buchanan, The Goodfather and Val Venis on Raw is War.
 This would be Lawler's last WWF match.

 After No Way Out, The Kat was released by the WWF and Lawler quit the company in protest.